Article I: Responsibilities of the Senate

 The ASRMC fiscal year shall end May 31st.

-All financial commitments drawn against the ASRMC accounts shall be signed by: ASRMC Financial Administrator and the RMC Dean of Students or RMC President.
+All financial commitments drawn against the ASRMC accounts shall be signed by the RMC Dean of Students and the ASRMC President.
 All transactions, except the President's discretionary budget, must go through the Financial Administrator to maintain an accurate budget.
-When the President spends any of the President's discretionary money, the President must give the Financial Administrator a receipt within 2 days of the transaction.
+When the President spends any of the President's discretionary money, the President must give the Financial Administrator a receipt within five days of the transaction.

 Contracts legally binding ASRMC shall be signed by the ASRMC President and Dean of Students and must first be approved by the Senate.